-Anamarie Waite, Car Insurance Writer
+Candace Baker, Car Insurance Writer

-What if I’m enrolled in autopay?
+What If I'm Enrolled in Autopay?

-When you set up your policy, you can enroll in automatic payments to ensure your premiums are paid on time and your coverage doesn’t lapse.
-But if you need to, you can still adjust your payment plans by logging into your online account and selecting the “Postpone” option under “Automatic Payments.”
+When you set up your policy, you can enroll in automatic payments to ensure your premiums are paid on time and your coverage doesn't lapse.
+But if you need to, you can still adjust your payment plans by logging into your online account and selecting the Postpone option under Automatic Payments.
+If you do not see the Postpone option available, you may not be eligible to delay payment.
+This can happen for any of these reasons:

 - You have already postponed your scheduled payment.

-- Geico has already processed the scheduled payment.
+- GEICO has already processed the scheduled payment.

 - The current date is not within 11 days of the payment due date.